pytorch/examples/imagenet/README.md

 This implements training of popular model architectures, such as ResNet, AlexNet, and VGG on the ImageNet dataset.

+This is a extension version with **virtaitech/orion** vGPU support, go to https://virtaitech.com for more vGPU information

 ## Requirements

 - Install PyTorch ([pytorch.org](http://pytorch.org))